Cake antipattern

 with TransactionServicesComponentImpl

-As a matter of the fact I saw once a cake where ComponentImpl went through 2-3 screens.
-You weren’t injecting there components only-those-needed-at-a-time, you were combining everything together at once: infrastructure, domain services, persistence, business logic…
+As a matter of fact, I once saw a cake where ComponentImpl went through two or three screens.
+You weren’t injecting only the components needed at the time; you were combining everything together at once: infrastructure, domain services, persistence, business logic…

-Except, this time you added this yourself, so you kind of know what needs to be added.
-But when you are doing rebase or resolving a conflict, you might end up in a situation when some new dependency appeared that you do not have.
-Compiler error says only that self-type X does not conform to Y. With 50+ components, you might as well guess, which one fails.
-(Or start doing a binary search with removing components till error disappears).
+Except that this time you added this yourself, so you kind of know what needs to be added.
+But when you are doing a rebase or resolving a conflict, you might end up in a situation where a new dependency appears that you do not have.
+The compiler error only says that self-type X does not conform to Y. With 50+ components, you might as well guess which one is failing.
+(Or start doing a binary search by removing components until the error disappears).

-When cake size and the amount grows further one might want to implement DRY rule and split it into smaller cakes, that will be put together later on.
+As the cake’s size and complexity grow further one might want to follow the DRY principle and split it into smaller cakes that will be put together later on.
 This uncovers new depths of hell.

 Removing dependencies

-With normal DI when you stop using some object, your IDE/compiler can tell you that it is no longer needed, so so you might remove it.
-With cake pattern, you will not be informed about such things.
+With normal DI, when you stop using some object, your IDE/compiler can tell you that it is no longer needed, so you might remove it.
+With the cake pattern, you will not be informed about such things.

-As a result, cleanup is much more difficult and it is quite possible that at some moment you will end up with much more dependencies than you really need.
+As a result, cleanup is much more difficult and it is quite possible that at some moment you will end up with many more dependencies than you really need.

 Compile time

-All of that adds up to the compile time.
-It might not be obvious at the first glance, but you can end up with:
+All of that adds up to compile time.
+It might not be obvious at first glance, but you can end up with:

 trait ModuleAComponentImpl { self: ModuleBComponent => }